daormar/debasher/doc/design_doc_resident.md

   cut, and recovery finds it in the log.
 Only a global rollback, or an audit of the cut, would need it in `channel_state`.
   What a module sees does not change: `capture_node_state()` and `restore_node_state()` handle the node state and nothing else, and no hook tells the module about a `CLOSE`.
+- **The barrier and the ports that have closed (decided and done on 2026-09-20).** A round does not wait for a port whose writer has finished, because no marker will ever come from it.
+Four rules.
+A `CLOSE` that the brain thread processes while a round is open takes its port out of the pending ports, keeps what was already recorded for it in the round's channel state, and closes the round if it was the last one; if the marker of that port had already arrived, nothing changes.
+A round that opens later starts with the input ports, minus the one whose marker opened it, minus the closed ports, and forwards its marker on the outputs as always; a node whose inputs have all closed behaves as a source.
+A port that is closed at the capture has no entry in the channel state, and one that closes during the round keeps the entry that it had.
+A node that has finished takes no part in later
+  rounds: the cut stays consistent because everything it sent precedes its `CLOSE` in the channel, and what arrived after the capture is in the channel state.
+The set that decides is the brain thread's (see `closed_ports`), in the order of the input log.
+Before this, measured with the real class on a node of three ports, a closed port left a round open for good and the marker of the next round ended the brain thread with a `ValueError`, with no checkpoint written; now the first round closes with the `CLOSE` of its last pending port and the second, opened when a and c had closed, closes as it opens, each with its checkpoint.
 - **Sequence numbers (G5).** The sender numbers the `DATA` of each output channel 1, 2, 3, and stores its counters in its checkpoint.
 The receiver drops a `DATA` whose number is not above the last one it accepted from that channel (a duplicate produced by a replay) and treats a jump as a lost message